Answers to Frequently Asked Questions

-A. No. SC awardees are not eligible to apply for/receive diversity supplements.
+A. No. SC awardees are not eligible to apply for/receive diversity or administrative supplements.

 A. Yes, the PI of an SC award may apply for R01 support provided that the R01 application that is submitted is scientifically distinct from the funded SC project.
 However, if a PI receives R01 or equivalent research support, he/she will be able to complete the SC award but will not be able to renew it.

 A. PIs of SC1 awards, which are significant independent awards, are not eligible to be considered for NI or ESI status.